WeihuaSun/Vbox/README.md

 Where `<eval_type>` is the evaluation type you wish to run.

 #### Available Evaluation Types
-The script supports several evaluation types.
-Each type evaluates a different aspect of the framework.
-Below is a table of available evaluation types, their descriptions, and the functions they trigger.
+Below is a table of available evaluation types.

-Where <eval_type> is the evaluation type you wish to run.

 #### Example Commands